stimulusreflex/stimulus_reflex/docs/appendices/troubleshooting.md

 ### Don't use form serialization as a replacement for Rails remote forms

-Developers who are new to and excited about StimulusReflex frequently start making plans to start using form serialization even though they [don't have a specific reason for doing so](../guide/working-with-forms.md).
+Developers who are new to and excited about StimulusReflex frequently start making plans to start using form serialization even though they [don't have a specific reason for doing so](/guide/working-with-forms).

 There are many good reasons to stick to Rails' form handling, the best one being that Rails is really good at it.
-Rails makes working with REST-ful resources really easy, with allowlist/blocklist functionality for deciding what attributes to process.
+Rails makes working with RESTful resources really easy, with allowlist/blocklist functionality for deciding what attributes to process.
 There's lots of great gems and tools that augment Rails' form-handling systems that you largely give up, including the familiar magic of seeing POST and PATCH in your log files.

 File uploads are not supported by form serialization, and likely never will be.